 Recent trends in veterinary medicine have made it more difficult for owners to afford the necessary care for their pets.
 Pet health insurance is a growing trend and may become an important aspect of your pet’s care.
 If you are on a budget, you should research the various plans and choose the right one for your needs.
 There are now policies that offer payments at the time of your visit, allowing you to have the pet treated without waiting for reimbursement.

-The low-cost spay and neuter program is available to the general public.
+The low-fee spay and neuter program is available to the general public.
 Click here for spay and neuter prices, forms and further information.

 Yes, the clinic staff works very hard to see as many patients as possible each day.
 We understand the need in the community and welcome all new patients.